 Greek-Style Spaghetti Squash with Shrimp

 She is certainly not the first person to look at the pale yellow gourd and wonder how exactly to get it to transform itself into golden silken noodley strands.

-For those that are looking to lighten up on the carbs, or for those who are gluten free, spaghetti squash can be quite a discovery…. though I hasten to ass that while it becomes spaghetti-like in shape, it really doesn’t resemble pasta in texture or taste.
+For those that are looking to lighten up on the carbs, or for those who are gluten-free, spaghetti squash can be quite a discovery…. though I hasten to ass that while it becomes spaghetti-like in shape, it really doesn’t resemble pasta in texture or taste.

 But it has a lovely—albeit bland—naturally buttery flavor, great nutrition, and is just plain fun to make as well.
-If you have kids this is just the most perfect kitchen project.
+If you have kids, this is just the perfect kitchen project.
 It’s like a vegetable decided how to spiralize itself!
 The squash can also be cooked in the microwave, but I’m a fan of roasting.

-Since the flavor of spaghetti squash is quite neutral, its up to you to decide if you want to go easy on the seasonings so you can taste the squash, or use it as a vehicle for a more fully seasoned sauce or ragu of some sort.
+Since the flavor of spaghetti squash is quite neutral, it’s up to you to decide if you want to go easy on the seasonings so you can taste the squash or use it as a vehicle for a more fully seasoned sauce or ragu of some sort.
 But first, let’s get that squash to turn into spaghetti: here’s how.

 The salty feta and olives are so great with the plump sweet shrimp and the buttery strands of squash.
-This dish is great hot, but also delicious at room temperature.
+This dish is great hot but also delicious at room temperature.
 Try different herbs if you like.

 Greek-Style Spaghetti Squash with Shrimp: Salty feta and olives and plump, sweet shrimp are tossed with buttery strands of spaghetti squash.

-Other Delicious Shrimp Recipes:
+More Delicious Shrimp Recipes

-Pin This
+Pin It

+Greek-Style Spaghetti Squash with Shrimp